gneu77/rx-signals/docs/rp_state_effects_start.md

 > If you're an Angular developer and you think the answer is "_the framework simply checks everything whenever any property in the whole application changes_", then let me just say **NO**.
 It is a workaround (a bad one), but it's no solid solution and the fact that OnPush change detection (the proper solution) is still not the default in Angular is just a big shame!

-The problem how to do it right boils down to the question '_How to model values that can change over time?_'.
+The problem how to do it right boils down to the question '_How to model values that can change over time immutably?_' (how to represent observed state).
 So far, for values that are constant over time, we used immutables like `readonly a: number` or `const a: number`, while we used mutables like `let a: number` or transitive properties for values that can change over time.

 There is however a much better way to model values that can change over time, still allowing for lazy evaluation, but in addition also solving the notification problem: